Fast Computation of Sep$_\lambda$ via Interpolation-based Globality Certificates: Locating pseudospectral overlap

-\eeq as an alternative to approximating $l_\eps(\theta)$.
-The key point here is that $t_\eps(\theta)$ tells us at which angles the sufficient condition for $\Lambda_\eps(A)$ and $\Lambda_\eps(B)$ to overlap is satisfied ($t_\eps(\theta) < 0$), where only the necessary condition for overlap is satisfied ($t_\eps(\theta) = 0$), or where neither is satisfied ($t_\eps(\theta) > 0$).
-However, in light of \cref{thm:necc,thm:suff}, it is clear that $t_\eps(\theta)$ could still contain (potentially large) intervals where it is zero, and generally, regions where $t_\eps(\theta) < 0$ holds will often be found \emph{in between} such regions where $t_\eps(\theta)$ is the constant zero.
-Thus, there is still cause for concern that approximating $t_\eps(\theta)$ to find regions where it is negative may be difficult.
-As such, in the next section we introduce an additional nonnegative function to replace the portions of $t_\eps(\theta)$ where it is the constant zero.
+\eseq an alternative to approximating $\olfn$; we have also defined $\mathcal{T}_\eps$, the set of roots of $\tfn$, as this will be used later.
+The key point here is that $\tfn$ tells us at which angles the sufficient condition for $\ps(A)$ and $\ps(B)$ to overlap is satisfied ($\tfn(\theta) < 0$), where only the necessary condition for overlap is satisfied ($\tfn(\theta) = 0$), or where neither is satisfied ($\tfn(\theta) > 0$).
+However, in light of \cref{thm:necc,thm:suff}, it is clear that $\tfn$ could still contain (potentially large) intervals where it is zero, and generally, regions where $\tfn(\theta) < 0$ holds will often be found \emph{in between} such regions where $\tfn$ is the constant zero.
+Thus, there is still cause for concern that approximating $\tfn$ to find regions where it is negative may be difficult.
+As such, in the next section we introduce an additional nonnegative function to replace the portions of $\tfn$ where it is the constant zero.

-\begin{remark} Recall that we added smoothing in the definitions of $\psafn(\theta)$ and $\psbfn(\theta)$ by squaring the $\Arg(\cdot)$ terms, as they otherwise may grow like the square root function when they increase from zero (or vice versa), behavior which can be difficult and expensive to resolve via interpolation.
-While $l_\eps(\theta)$ can also exhibit similar non-Lipschitz behavior when it transitions to being negative (and possibly elsewhere when it is already negative), we have intentionally not smoothed this term.
-The reason is that once an angle $\theta$ is found such that $l_\eps(\theta) < 0$, there is no need to continue building an interpolant approximation.
+\begin{remark} Recall that we added smoothing in the definitions of $\afn$ and $\bfn$ by squaring the~$\Arg(\cdot)$ terms, as they otherwise may grow like the square root function when they increase from zero (or vice versa), behavior which can be difficult and expensive to resolve via interpolation.
+While $\olfn$ can also exhibit similar non-Lipschitz behavior when it transitions to being negative (and possibly elsewhere when it is already negative), we have intentionally not smoothed this term.
+The reason is that once an angle $\theta$ is found such that $\olfn(\theta) < 0$, there is no need to continue building an interpolant approximation.
 This angle can immediately be used to compute new level-set points to restart optimization and improve (lower) the current estimate to $\seplamD$. \end{remark}

-\section{Locally supporting rays of pseudospectra and our certificate function $d_\eps(\theta)$}
+\section{Locally supporting rays of pseudospectra and our certificate function $d_\eps$}

-In this section, we propose a new function with which we can replace the constant-zero portions of $t_\eps(\theta)$.
-However, we begin with the following general definitions and a pair of related theoretical results.
+In this section, we propose a new function with which we can replace the constant-zero portions of~$\tfn$.
+However, we begin with the following general definitions, which are variations of the concept of a \emph{supporting hyperplane} in~$\R^n$ \cite[Chapter~2.5.2]{BoyV04} specialized to~$\C$, and a pair of related theoretical results.